 Please note: the winner is responsible for other expenses of this trip while in Romania.
 The estimated amount of money needed is approximately $1,200.00.

 Our partner church minister and friend, Zsolt Solymosi and a former student, who happens to be an ace mechanic, embarked on an overland trip from Cluj, Romania, to Magadan, in the far reaches of Siberia and then back.
 They covered thousands of miles in 77 days.
 Their vehicle was a refurbished and beefed up Toyota Land Cruiser to handle the sometimes primitive roads.
 They traveled over 4000 miles and are now back home.
 Zsolt posted daily on the Facebook page entitled Transylvania to Magadan.
 Go check it out and let him know how you enjoyed the travelogue.
 The hundreds of photos are amazing!

 CELEBRATE OUR UNITARIAN ROOTS!

-Highlights from our visit with Rev. Zsolt Solymosi
+Highlights from Rev. Zsolt Solymosi’s 2016 visit